unbit/uwsgi-docker/README.md

 Enabling the Emperor stats server (--emperor-stats) will allow you to inspect all of the vassals attributes (included docker ones)

+All of the imperial monitors supporting attributes (currently dir, glob and mongodb) will work with this plugin.

 Known Issues
 ============